It’s raining and the weatherman says it’s going to continue raining.

-While the heavy rainfall is great for greener lawns and free car washes, the excess water can compromise our electrical systems especially in the event of a basement flood.
+Heavy rainfall is great for greener lawns and free car washes, but the excess water can compromise your electrical system especially in the event of a basement flood.

-There is a heightened risk of electric shock when water makes contact with your electrical systems.
-This shock can seriously injure or kill you.
+There is a heightened risk of electric shock, which can seriously injure or kill you, when water makes contact with the devices in your home.

 According to the Electrical Safety Authority (ESA), there are certain precautions that all homeowners must take in the event of a basement flood:

-“Maybe electrical shock or electrocution is not the first thing we think of when dealing with a flooded basement, room or even an outdoor area,” says John Flanagan, Vice President of Birnie Electric and Birnie HOME SAFE, “…but it’s the most important thing you should consider before you step foot in these flooded areas.”
+“Maybe electrical shock or electrocution is not the first thing we think of when dealing with a flooded basement, room or even an outdoor area,” says Tim Birnie President of Birnie Electric and Birnie Home Safe, “…but it’s the most important thing you should consider before you step foot in these flooded areas.”

-Flanagan, a licensed electrician himself, further explains that electrical equipment and wiring that is exposed to water may be hazardous if re-energized without proper evaluation or replacement by a licensed electrical contractor (LEC).
+Birnie says that electrical equipment and wiring that is exposed to water may be dangerous if re-energized (powered again) without proper evaluation or replacement by a licensed electrical contractor (LEC).

 “If your outlets, for example, have been exposed to water and you touch one, or you try to plug something into one, that current can travel through your body and cause life threatening injury,” he says.

-But it’s not just the dangerous shock that you should be worried about.
-The minerals in the flood water can compromise your home’s electrical.
-These minerals create a chemical reaction with the copper or aluminum systems in your home which results in corrosion, deterioration and mineral deposits to get embedded into the wire.
+But it’s not just the shock that you should be worried about.
+The minerals in flood water can compromise your home’s electrical, explains Tim Birnie.
+These minerals create a chemical reaction with the copper or aluminum wiring which results in corrosion, deterioration and mineral deposits to get embedded into the wire.
 All of these side effects can create more resistance in the circuit which heightens the fire risk.

-Birnie HOME SAFE, a division of Birnie Electric, has serviced hundreds of homes and made countless house calls after heavy rainfalls.
-The LEC urges everyone to follow the following safety tips after a flood:
+Birnie Home Safe, a division of Birnie Electric, has serviced hundreds of homes after heavy rainfalls.
+The LEC urges everyone to exercise caution when dealing with a flooded basement:

-“A good safety measure is to have ground fault circuit interprets (GFCIs), installed by an LEC in your home.
-This can be done at the outlet or at the panel,” Flanagan says.
+“A good safety measure is to have ground fault circuit interprets (GFCIs), installed by a LEC in your home.
+This can be done at the outlet or at the panel,” Birnie says.
 A GFCI is a safety device that immediately shuts off power in the presence of water.